xames3/xa/docs/source/miscellany/guiding-stars.rst

 -------------------------------------------------------------------------------

-`Sameer <https://www.linkedin.com/in/sameer-gururaj-mathad/>`_, our friendship began during my final quarters at DePaul while sharing classes, assignments, and academic hurdles.
-Our friendship has grown into something I truly value.
+`Sameer <https://www.linkedin.com/in/sameer-gururaj-mathad/>`_, our friendship began during my final quarter at DePaul.
 I often tease you about your disciplined approach, but beneath the banter lies a genuine admiration for your steady commitment to hard work.

 .. figure:: ../assets/media/sameer-and-i-graduated.jpg
     :alt: Sameer and I at our graduation ceremony